Skip to main content

 Can call tracking also help with location targeting?

 Definitely!
-If someone calls from a landline, Mediahawk can identify their region, county, town and even the first part of a post code.
+If someone calls from a landline, call tracking providers can identify their region, county, town and even the first part of a post code.
 Plus, it can provide details such as what day, time, and hour people call you, which can help determine staffing levels and resources too.

 Tracking area on map